The Child Studies major is designed for undergraduates interested in careers working with children and families in school or community settings.

-CHST majors earn a Bachelor of Science degree and are prepared to matriculate to graduate studies in fields such as teacher education, social work, counseling, psychology, and law.
+Child Studies majors earn a Bachelor of Science degree and are prepared to matriculate to graduate studies in fields, such as teacher education, social work, counseling, psychology, law and more.
 CHST advisors can provide information about teaching credential programs and many other vocations requiring further graduate or professional school education.
-Our CHST alumni pursue careers in social work, teaching, counseling, family law, speech and language pathology, occupational therapy, or nonprofit agencies that provide community services to children, youth, and families.
+Our CHST alumni pursue careers in social work, teaching, counseling, family law, speech and language pathology, occupational therapy, or nonprofit agencies that provide community services to children and families.

 Our faculty is committed to addressing the myriad issues affecting marginalized populations: education policy, the pre-school to prison pipeline, socio-emotional processes, political dynamics, community organizing, institutional change, and so much more.

 Read more about our new Child Studies Director Solomon and her work on creating the new generation of "fire starters."
 Her research interests include dismantling the preschool-to-prison pipeline, implicit bias among child studies pre-professionals, and African American perspectives of exclusionary discipline practices.Read More »